 Are you suffering from Blackheads?
 Well, blackheads are nothing but the obstructed pores on your skin, where the pores are the passageways for oil to get out from your skin on to the skin.
 That oil which comes out of the pores is very essential for the skin nourishment, to moisture, and for proper nutrition.
 Thus, if the pore gets obstructed, all the oil which has to come out will be stuck under the skin and end up forming dead skin cells or blemishes.
 These blackheads are so annoying and vexing that, no matter how hard you try to puncture, squash, get steamed or exfoliate; you can’t get them off your skin completely.
 Blackheads mainly come into sight on the nose, forehead, inside the ears and other areas of the face.
-Although they look dissimilar from pimples, they are categorized under a form of acne.
+Although they look dissimilar from pimples, they are categorised under a form of acne.

 Regardless of dissimilar size and severity, blackheads are all caused by the excess of oil and excess of skin cells or by pollution, hormones and many other motives.
 But some medical surveys state that blackheads have nothing to do with hemmed dirt or the cleanliness of the skin: indeed, “the dead skin cells in the open pore react with oxygen in the air and turn black, forming a blackhead”.